immybo/SWEN222Project/README.txt

 the button in the bottom-right.
 Both clients must be connected before anything will happen.
 LocalClient is a convenience script to automatically connect to localhost.

+IMPORTANT NOTE: You should also read Walkthrough.txt, a walkthrough of the first level, so that you can test all of the game's features.
+Only one level is provided.

 CONTROLS & GAME INFO